Pruning: an intro to techniques

 Where to make the cuts

 Always prune to just above a bud.
 This bud will then be the growing point and any material above it will die back.
 However do not prune so close that you risk damaging the bud.
 If you do damage the top bud through pruning, cut back to the next appropriate one.
-After pruning the top bud remaining will gain apical dominance, meaning this is where the majority of the next season’s growth will take place.
-Buds below this may put on limited growth or may remain dormant.
+After pruning, the new top bud will gain apical dominance, meaning that is where the majority of next season’s growth will be.
+Buds below this may put on limited growth or remain dormant.

 How to make the cuts